 Here are some key takeaways from the article:

 Make sure you work on your mindset and body language so your German Shepherd can pick up that you’re confident and not anxious around him.
-That way, you’ll communicate to him that he can’t run the show.
+That way, you’ll tell him he can’t run the show.